readygetset/inthon2024/README.md

 1. The evaluation objects are assessed for its presence in the image with a response of yes or no.
 2. A query is then generated using the objects identified as present in the image: "Describe the image with the following objects: {object list from step 1}.
 These objects are highly likely to be in the image.
 Focus on their appearance, spatial arrangement, and interactions."

+> [!NOTE]
-🚨 Despite going through more steps and being slower, it shows slightly lower performance compared to the first attempt!
+> Despite going through more steps and being slower, it shows slightly lower performance compared to the first attempt!

 **Final Attempt: Combination of first attempt & second attempt**